charmed-kubernetes/charm-kubernetes-worker/README.md

 ## Known Limitations

-Kubernetes workers currently only support 'phaux' HA scenarios.
-Even when configured with an HA cluster string, they will only ever contact the first unit in the cluster map.
-To enable a proper HA story, kubernetes-worker units are encouraged to proxy through a [kubeapi-load-balancer](https://jujucharms.com/kubeapi-load-balancer) application.
-This enables a HA deployment without the need to re-render configuration and disrupt the worker services.
+Kubernetes workers will try to spread load across any presented IP addresses, but a single worker will only ever try to connect to a single IP.
+If HA is desired, a solution such as [HACluster](https://jaas.ai/hacluster) is recommended.
+HACluster can be related to the [kubeapi-load-balancer](https://jaas.ai/kubeapi-load-balancer) or directly to the [kubernetes-master](https://jaas.ai/kubernetes-master) if no load balancing is necessary.
+If you have your own external virtual IP or load balancer, set the IP address in the configuration parameter named loadbalancer-ips on the master charm.

-External access to pods must be performed through a [Kubernetes Ingress Resource](http://kubernetes.io/docs/user-guide/ingress/).
+External access to pods can be performed through a [Kubernetes Ingress Resource](http://kubernetes.io/docs/user-guide/ingress/).

 When using NodePort type networking, there is no automation in exposing the